z4l1nux/AISVSwise/CONTRIBUTING.md

 ### What is [OWASP](https://owasp.org/)?

 The Open Worldwide Application Security Project (OWASP) is a nonprofit organization that works to improve the security of software.
 It has many programs to work towards this goal.
-One of those programs is the ASVS.
+One of those programs is the AISVS.

 ### What is the [AISVS](https://github.com/OWASP/www-project-artificial-intelligence-security-verification-standard-aisvs-docs)?

-The OWASP Aritifical Intelligence Security Verification Standard (AISVS) focuses on providing developers, architects, and security professionals with a structured framework to evaluate and verify the security and ethical considerations of AI-driven applications.
-Modeled after existing OWASP standards (such as the ASVS for web applications), AISVS will define categories of requirements for areas including:
+The OWASP Artifical Intelligence Security Verification Standard (AISVS) focuses on providing developers, architects, and security professionals with a structured framework to evaluate and verify the security and ethical considerations of AI-driven applications.
+Modeled after existing OWASP standards (such as the AISVS for web applications), AISVS will define categories of requirements for areas including:

-### What is the Current Status of ASVS development?
+### What is the Current Status of AISVS development?

 🎉🎉🎉 **We are just getting started deciding categories for AISVS v1.0** 🎉🎉🎉